We are so lucky to have an amazing Plano library system here in Plano.

 - STEAM Kits

 - Tax books (current)

 How to Place Items on Hold

-Sometimes items are available immediately for curbside pickup within a day, others may take 2-4 days longer if they are at a different library location from the one you have designated for pick-up.
+Sometimes items are available immediately for curbside pickup within a day at the Plano Libraries, others may take 2-4 days longer if they are at a different library location from the one you have designated for pick-up.